 The risk of injury within the workplace is most likely to be caused by the more mundane hazards as a result of poor housekeeping.
 Trips and falls can be caused by trailing cables, objects left on floors, traffic routes blocked within the classroom.
 It is the responsibility of the teacher to ensure that their classroom has clear traffic routes and that exit routes are kept clear.
-The Head of School/Caretaker will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The Caretaker will report all hazards, obstructions, defects or maintenance requirements to the Executive Headteacher.
+The Caretaker will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The Caretaker will report all hazards, obstructions, defects or maintenance requirements to the Executive Head Teacher.
 It is the duty of all staff to be vigilant and aware of possible hazards.
 If any spillages occur, these should be dealt with immediately.

-The school will be cleaned as per the cleaning schedule and will be monitored by the Head of School.
+The school will be cleaned as per the cleaning schedule and will be monitored by the Executive Head Teacher and School Business Manager.
 All waste will be disposed of according to appropriate health and safety guidelines.
+COVID-related cleaning schedules updated in the Recovery/Contingency Plans.